Agile Poker Cloud

-While in the session page, drag the issues from the deck (left screen side) to the virtual wall (right screen side):
+While on the session page, drag the issues from the deck (left screen side) to the virtual wall (right screen side):

 Continue dragging issues from the deck.
 You can drop the issue in the following places:

-to the left (or right), if the item is considerably smaller (greater) than the existing issues on the wall:
+2) to the left (or right), if the item is considerably smaller (greater) than the existing issues on the board:

 Please note that additional Labels might be added on the left from estimation values fields at any point of the estimation process: